If you have a sweet tooth and you're trying to give up sugar, you may be asking: Are artificial sweeteners bad for you?

 The most well known artificial sweetener is saccharin, which was discovered in 1879 by Ira Remsen and Constantin Fahlberg at Johns Hopkins University.

 They discovered its use as a sweetener by accident when they left a bottle of saccharin out overnight and it had become extremely sweet.
 This led to saccharin being manufactured commercially as a sugar alternative because it was much cheaper than sugar cane.

 What are some of the most common artificial sweeteners?

 As mentioned above, saccharin is probably the most widely known artificial sweetener as it was discovered first.
 However, there are a few others to be aware of, including:

 How do artificial sweeteners compare to sugar?

-The main difference between artificial sweeteners and sugar is that artificial sweeteners don’t have the calories and carbohydrates than sugar does.
+The main difference between artificial sweeteners and sugar is that artificial sweeteners don’t have the calories and carbohydrates that sugar does.
 The two are completely different and have different effects on the body.

 According to Harvard Health, excess sugar intake can cause a range of different issues, including weight gain, chronic inflammation, higher blood pressure, diabetes and liver disease.